ipublikuj-archive/images/docs/en/index.md

 ## Concept

-Basic concept of this extensions is to use several data storage based on [Flysystem extension](https://github.com/iPublikuj/flysystem).
+Basic concept of this extensions is to use independent data storage based on [Flysystem extension](https://github.com/iPublikuj/flysystem).
 For example for each module or part of your application.
 Sou you can have e-shop images storage for e-shop module, or users avatars storage to store users avatars.

 Second important think is, all storage services can store files outside of document root folder even on some cloud servers like AWS or own cloud.